 This past summer, we took a 3 day trip to Kyoto.
 Mr. JOC was particularly looking forward to the trip because it’s his favorite city in Japan.
 Armed with a couple iphones and comfortable shoes, our adventure begins.

 From Tokyo to Kyoto, the fastest way is to take the Tokaido Shinkansen (bullet train) and it takes roughly 2 hrs and 20 min.
-A train leaves from Tokyo every 10 min from 6 AM to 9 PM everyday of the week so you’re fairly flexible on when you want to leave and get there.
+A train leaves from Tokyo every 10 min from 6 AM to 9 PM every day of the week so you’re fairly flexible on when you want to leave and get there.
 At the Shin-Yokohama Shinkansen station, one of our favorite things to do is for each person to pick their favorite bento and food to eat on the train.
-Right above the station, Takashimaya mall has over 20 food stalls that offers everything from pork cutlet sandwich to sushi.
+Right above the station, Takashimaya mall has over 20 food stalls that offer everything from pork cutlet sandwich to sushi.